OpenEuroLLM/LLMSlurmEval/README.md

 --eval_output_path ~/evals/ \
 ```

+You can alternatively pass `--model_file models.txt` instead of `--model`.
+The provided file should contain one path
+per line.

 which will launch all evaluations.

 Results will be logged in wandb but you will have to sync them as nodes are cut from internet.